joemoose/psiops/docs/playing.md

 You'll face complex mission objectives and obstacles, such as accessing a classified computer network or defusing a bomb.
 These tasks will require **multiple actions** to complete.
 The GM won't call for a single action roll to determine the result.
 Instead, your progress toward completing the task is tracked on a *mission clock*.

-As you complete the required sequence of actions, the GM either marks off segments or puts them back on the clock as follows:
+As you complete the required sequence of actions, the GM either marks off segments or returns them to the clock as follows:

 - *Failure* nullifies **1 completed** segment.
 - *Partial success* marks off **1** segment.
 - *Complete success* marks off **2** segments.
 - *Critical success* marks off **3** segments.

-Once all segments are marked, your task is complete.
+Once all segments are marked off, your task is complete.

 ### Track Impending Threats

 The GM uses a *threat clock* to track **impending threats**, such as the time remaining on a detonator or until a high-value individual is eliminated.
 The clock is visible to all, and tension builds as it counts down.

 You will attempt actions to slow or eliminate the threat.
 However, if you *fail* an *action roll* while the threat is imminent, the GM marks off a segment on the threat clock.
-Once all segments are marked off, the threat occurs.
-The bomb explodes, or the individual is eliminated.
+Once all segments are marked off, the threat occurs, and the bomb explodes or the individual is eliminated.

 ## Character Advancement and Improving Abilities